Jones Point Lighthouse

 Decommission and Salvation

 In 1918 a massive shipyard was constructed at Jones Point to build ships for WWI.
 The shipyard obscured the lighthouse's beacon light, making it less useful as a navigational aid.
 In 1926 an automated light tower replaced the manned lighthouse to cut costs.
-The lighthouse was deeded to the Mount Vernon Chapter of the Daughters of the American Revolution (DAR).
-They maintained the structure as a museum until 1936 when the Army Signal Corps built a classified communication facility on the former shipyard and closed it to the public.
-In 1953 the Army reopened Jones Point to public entry, but significant damage to the lighthouse from weather, tides, and vandalism had occurred.
-Soldiers had even used the building for target practice during WWII.
+The lighthouse was deeded to the Mount Vernon Chapter of the Daughters of the American Revolution (DAR) who maintained the structure as a museum until 1936 when the Army Signal Corps built a classified communication facility on the former shipyard and closed it to the public.
+In 1953 the Army reopened Jones Point to public entry, but significant damage to the lighthouse from weather, tides, and vandalism had occurred, soldiers even using the building for target practice during WWII.

 Potomac River encroaches on lighthouse foundation.